hirosystems/docs/clarinet-debug-contract.md

 ## Execution Trace

-When in the console (`clarinet console`), the `::trace <expr>` command allows you to execute an expression and print a trace of the execution, which can be very helpful for identifying problems with the contract.
+When you are in the console (`clarinet console`), the `::trace <expr>` command enables you to execute an expression and print a trace of the execution, which can be very helpful in identifying problems with the contract.

 This trace shows all function calls, both internal calls to private functions, and contract calls to other contracts.
 For each call, the parameters and return value are shown in the trace.
 Any events that are emitted are also shown in the trace.